vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 The image registry will be secured with a username and password unique to the workshop session and expects access over a secure connection.

 To allow access from the workshop session, the file ``$HOME/.docker/config.json`` containing the registry credentials will be injected into the workshop session.
 This will be automatically used by tools such as ``docker``.

-For tools running in Kubernetes, you will need to create an appropriate secret for that tool which contains the configuration file.
+For deployments in Kubernetes, a secret of type ``kubernetes.io/dockerconfigjson`` is created in the namespace and automatically applied to the ``default`` service account in the namespace.
+This means deployments made using the default service account will be able to pull images from the image registry without additional configuration.
+If creating deployments using other service accounts, you will need to add configuration to the service account or deployment to add the registry secret for pulling images.

 If you need access to the raw registry host details and credentials, they are provided as environment variables in the workshop session.
 The environment variables are: